 Let’s Move Child Care Fact Sheet – a checklist released by Let’s Move!
 It is a tool that can be used by providers and parents to encourage healthy eating and physical activity and limit screen time for young children.

-The Magic of Everyday Moments – a series of booklets from Zero to Three.
+A series of booklets from Zero to Three.
 Everyday moments are rich opportunities to encourage your child’s development building his/her: Self confidence, Curiosity, Social Skills, Self-Control, Communications Skills.
 This series focuses on how, through interactions with your baby during everyday moments, parents can support a baby’s social, emotional and intellectual development.